Armando Marenzi: Playing career

 Marenzi started his career in hometown club Šibenik, where he played for 25 years, including his youth career.
 In 1988, he moved to Spartak Subotica where he made his debut in the Yugoslav First League.
 However during the season's winter break, Marenzi returned to Šibenik playing back then in the Second League all the way until 1992, after which the club became part of the newly formed Croatian Prva HNL.
 In 1992, he joined France's Ligue 2, playing two years for Avignon, but after went to the Greek second division, signing with Panargiakos during the 1994–95 and 1995–96 seasons.
 In 1996, Marenzi joined Greek first division club Panserraikos.

 At the age of 32, he returned to Šibenik to play in the Prva HNL.
 In December 2001, Marenzi moved to Zrinjski Mostar.
 He ended his career at Zrinjski in 2003.

 Managerial career

 Early career

 After finishing his playing career, Marenzi committed himself to a managerial career.
 He has an UEFA Pro Licence.
-His big wish is to one day be manager of Šibenik and Zrinjski, one of the clubs in which he played during his career.